tschutter/recipes/r/beef_pot_pie_with_biscuits.md

 - 1 1/2 cups Bisquick
 - 1/3 cup cold water

-This recipe fits in a 10" Dutch oven.
+This recipe fits in a 12 inch Dutch oven.

 Cut the meat into bite-size cubes.
 Salt, pepper, and season to taste.
 Add the oil to the dutch oven, and brown the meat all over.